Using Julia packages on Bianca¶

 The Julia application at UPPMAX comes with several preinstalled packages.
 A selection of the Julia packages and libraries installed on UPPMAX are:

-- In Julia you can check if the packages are their by:
+• In Julia you can check if the packages are there by: using <package-name>

 using Pkg